South Island Family Itinerary: Two Weeks / 14 Days© Pixabay

 After Omarama is the Lindis Pass, which is often deemed the most beautiful road in New Zealand.

-As you travel down the Kawarau Gorge towards Queenstown, stop by the Goldfields Mining Centre to pan for gold or jump on Goldfields Jet for an adrenaline-pumping ride down the river.
+As you travel down the Kawarau Gorge, stop by the Goldfields Mining Centre to pan for gold or jump on Goldfields Jet for an adrenaline-pumping ride down the river.

-By the time you get to Queenstown, you and the little ones will probably need a good rest, so check-in at your accommodation.
-You will experience more of the adventure town tomorrow.
+By the time you get to Queenstown, you’ll probably need a good rest, so check-in at your accommodation.
+You’ll experience more of the adventure town tomorrow.

 Family Accommodation in Queenstown